gibbona1/learning_app/README.md

         - [x] create (all items for new level for user)
         - [x] level up
         - [x] update (level, reviewdate etc)
-            - [x] do if if lesson/review complete
+            - [x] do if lesson/review complete
         - [x] delete
     - [x] itemLevel
         - [x] get all